-Treefort Music Festival believes in community and we made a commitment to be an environmentally responsible festival, for our community which includes our staff, festival participants, performers, sponsors, local businesses, Boise city and beyond.
+Treefort Music Fest believes in community and we made a commitment to be an environmentally responsible festival, for our community which includes our staff, festival participants, performers, sponsors, local businesses, Boise city and beyond.

 We believe great festivals don’t have to come at such a high cost to our environment, so we strive each year to reduce our waste, reduce our non-renewable energy use and increase the opportunities for reuse.